bhagwanrajputror963-a11y/flexcar_promotions/README.md

 ```

 ## Improvements
-1. We can add money gem for currency conversion and management.
-I didn't add it because it was not mentioned as a requirement.
+1. Currency conversion using the money gem was not added since it was not part of the stated requirements.
-2. I didn't add any Sidekiq or background job because it can be handled in the main app.
+2. Sidekiq or background jobs were not introduced because all logic can be handled synchronously in the main application.
-3. I mostly managed all test cases but we can add more based on conditions and requirements.
+3. Most critical test cases are covered, and additional tests can be added as requirements and edge cases evolve.
-4. I added demo.rb file for manual testing.
+4. A demo.rb file was added to support manual testing and to clearly demonstrate the system behavior.
-5. I followed service architecture because we need to do calculations, so I followed Avoid Fat Models — Use Service Objects.
+5. A service-oriented architecture was used to handle complex calculations while avoiding fat models and improving maintainability.

 ## Contributing